MrYo531/music-bot/README.md

 * Let the user search for music instead of passing a link
 * Queue up songs to play
 * Register new command abbreviations
+* Test that it works on multiple servers simultaneously
 * Download music faster or find a way to stream it directly (this has been difficult to figure out)

 ## Commands